Vandalism posing as art?

 Graffiti as art?

 Some graffiti vandals say they are improving the look of fences or walls by doing colorful paintings on them.
-This is disputable, because they don't ask the property owner whether they can do it.
+This is disputable, because they don't ask the property owner whether they agree with this view, or whether it is OK with the property owner to have the property “improved”.
 It is not up to you or me to change or destroy someone else's property without their permission.

 Would a graffiti vandal want you coming into his or her house or apartment and smash down the front door because you thought the place would look better without a door?
 Of course not.
 Yet a graffiti vandal can cost a property owner much more than the cost of a door.
 It can cost hundreds or thousands of dollars in repair bills, or lower the property's value by thousands of dollars — just with one mindless scribble across a fence or wall.